Skills

 A skill is a reusable, task-specific instruction bundle that an agent activates when the current task matches the skill’s description.
-Skills are structured natural language — not compiled code or deterministic scripts.
-They give the agent a playbook (context, constraints, steps, scoped tools) while the agent retains discretion over execution.
+Skills are structured natural language — not compiled code, not deterministic scripts.
+They hand the agent a playbook (context, constraints, steps, scoped tools) while leaving execution to the model.

 graph TD